FACT: half of adult dogs today will get cancer.

 Over this time, many of the patients were well, without symptoms, with 175 of them still living.

-All those who did not survive were the ones who had already been treated with surgery, radiation or chemo.
+All those who did not survive were the ones who had already had surgery, radiation or chemo.

-This is quite remarkable compared to the conventional methods and shows how working with the patient’s mechanisms of healing can be very effective.
+This is quite remarkable compared to the conventional methods.
+It shows how working with the patient’s mechanisms of healing can be very effective.

 Ian Billinghurst BV Sc